 ‘’I’m playing every day with regulars and recreational players alike.
 Most of those recreational players fail at poker because they don’t recognize that poker is a skill game.
 Sure, in the short-term luck is king.
 But in the long-term, luck has very little to do with your results as a 6-max cash game player.

 Most of them fail to reach their potential simply because they let their emotions cloud their judgement.
-In 6-max poker, you’re facing borderline decisions all the time, and cannot afford to play while thinking with your emotions.
+This is what makes the difference between crushers and your average regulars.
+In six max poker, you’re facing borderline decisions all the time, and cannot afford to play while thinking with your emotions.
 No poker player on earth is immune to tilt – some just learn to recognize their’s and try to make peace with it.
 Do what other successful players have done before you: Tame your tilt, and bring your fresh mind to the tables to play your A-game.’’

-For further reading on the topic of tacking the mental side of poker, check out Tommy Angelo’s books here.
+For further reading and advice on the topic of tacking the mental side of poker, check out Tommy Angelo’s books here.

 There will be plenty of pots that are for you to grab if you want them – but don’t go on overdrive or your opponents will catch up to that!
 The best advantage of 6-max compared to full-ring is that you get to play more hands versus recreational players.
 You’d better take their stacks before the other regular players – best of luck at the 6-max tables!